 Our TwinsUK resource, the biggest adult twin registry in the UK celebrated its 21st anniversary in 2015.
 Over 12,000 twins are involved which has helped us to study the genetic and environmental aetiology of complex traits and diseases.

 The cluster utilises a number of the services provided by the population sciences cluster (cluster three) including biostatistical support for clinical trials, patient and public involvement support and database design and data management.

 In collaboration with the school of translational and experimental medicine STEM cluster (Cluster Four), we seek to provide training and education to a varied audience, with a particular focus on the cluster’s expertise in biomarker discovery and validation.

 The cluster utilises a number of the services on offer across KHP.
 These include regulatory advice and support from the KHP Clinical Trials Office (CTO) and partner R&D departments at Guy’s and St Thomas’ NHS Foundation Trust and King’s College Hospital.
 In addition, clinical trial statistics, databases and management from King’s Clinical Trials Unit (KCTU), IP and licensing support and commercialisation advice from the King’s Commercialisation Institute are all exploited as necessary.

 All of the cluster’s research investigators collaborate with their peers from other academic institutions in the UK and abroad as well as with commercial and non-profit organisations such as charities.

-The cluster board is led by Professor John McGrath and brings together senior research clinicians from Guy’s and St Thomas’ NHS Foundation Trust and King’s College London.
+The cluster board is led jointly by Professors Catherine Williamson and Leonie Taams, and brings together senior research clinicians from Guy’s and St Thomas’ NHS Foundation Trust and King’s College London.
 The board comprises expertise in translating research from the laboratory into clinical settings.